 The departmental faculty awards honors on the basis of superior performance in two areas: coursework in major-related courses (including language classes), and the senior thesis.
 The faculty requires a minimum 3.7 average in major-related coursework to consider a student for honors.

 The EALC Department strongly recommends that majors study abroad to maximize their language proficiency and cultural familiarity.
-We require formal approval by the study abroad advisor prior to the student’s travel.
+We require formal approval by the study abroad adviser prior to the student’s travel.
 Without this approval, credit for courses taken abroad may not be accepted by EALC.
 If study abroad is not practical, students may consider attending certain intensive summer schools that EALC has approved.
-Students must work out these plans in concert with the department’s study abroad advisor and the student’s dean.
+Students must work out these plans in concert with the department’s study abroad adviser and the student’s dean.

 Language Placement Tests